trynova/website/pages/blog/data-oriented-view.md

 What if I told you we can get our `DataView` object's size down to 12 bytes for the common case: Would you believe me?
 Maybe you would.
 What if I told you we can get it down to just 4 bytes: That should be blatantly impossible, right?
-To fight giants, you must become impossibly small.
+But to fight giants, you must become impossibly small!

 ### A dozen, no more!